 But be careful here, do not punch in the formula after formula.
 Fewer formulas mean a safer and more reliable excel dashboard which is also easier to maintain.
 You can automatically reduce the formula number by using pivot tables.

 Also, another important point is that you should name all your ranges.
 Always, always document your work.
 Simplify your work by making your excel dashboard formulas cleaner.

 Use Dynamic Charting

 Dashboards that a user can’t interact with don’t make much sense.
-All your excel dashboards should have controls which will enable you to change the markets, product details as well as other nitty critters.
+All your excel dashboards should have controls that will enable you to change the markets, product details, and other nitty critters.
 What is most important is that the user must be able to be in complete charge of his or her own excel dashboard and make changes whenever and wherever they want.

 If you are creating interactive charts, you will need dynamic ranges.
 You can do this by using the OFFSET() function.
-You can also add a few cool things to your excel dashboard like greeting the user and selecting the corresponding profile when they open the excel dashboard.
+You can also add a few cool things to your excel dashboard, like greeting the user and selecting the corresponding profile when they open the excel dashboard.
 All this can be done using macros.
 All you need to do is record a macro, add a FOR NEXT or a FOR EACH loop.
-If you have never recorded a macro before, there are a large number of sites online which give you perfectly tailored macros as per your needs.
+If you have never recorded a macro before, there are many sites online that give you perfectly tailored macros as per your needs.

 This is all you have to do, most of the time:

 - Define what cells should be selected, using the RANGE function;